iamNoah1/step-functions-gateway/README.md

 # Step Functions Example
-This is an example hello world api created with the serverless framework and AWS Step Functions.
+This is an example of creating, deploying and incoking AWS Step Functions created with the Serverless Framework.
+This time we will also add an AWS API Gateway.

 ## Prerequisites